George and Cecil

-George and Cecil is a Philippine romantic comedy (rom-com) weekly primetime series starring newlyweds Judy Ann Santos and Ryan Agoncillo written and directed by Jose Javier Reyes on ABS-CBN.
-The series was aired from June 14, 2009, to February 7, 2010.
+George and Cecil is a Philippine television romantic comedy broadcast by ABS-CBN.
+Directed by Jose Javier Reyes, it stars Judy Ann Santos and Ryan Agoncillo.
+It aired on the network's Yes Weekend line-up from June 14, 2009 to February 7, 2010, and was replaced by the first season of Pilipinas Got Talent.

 Synopsis

 They are complete opposites, but a perfect match.
 George and Cecil marks the first on screen team up of newlyweds Ryan Agoncillo and Judy Ann Santos-Agoncillo.
 This romantic comedy series follows the married life of policewoman George and school teacher Cecil.
 She does the dirty job, he does the house cleaning.
 She has a tough core, while he has the soft spot.
 Can this unconventional couple make their relationship work?
 See how George and Cecil overcome the challenges of marital life plus the issues of the people around them.